 The District included Site Representatives from each Bargaining Unit on the LCAP Committee, which reviewed all Educational Partner Input Data, Local Data, and State Data.
 The Superintendent also met with the President of each Association (ETA and SEIU) separately to solicit input.
-ETA wanted to ensure that the teachers had additional training in Learning Loss, Trauma-Informed Care, and Educational Technology.
+ETA wanted to ensure that the teachers had additional training in Learning Loss, Trauma-Informed Care, and Educational Technology as well as expressed a need for increased paraprofessional support in the classroom.
+ETA also expressed the need to retain all mental health support available to students, and to increase oarental education and support.
 SEIU wanted to ensure that members had adequate training to support students and that additional paraprofessionals are hired to support students and teachers.
+Both units expressed the need for more College and Career Opportunities.